 Finalizing the Estate

 Finalizing the estate marks the end of the probate process.
 Executors submit a final accounting of the estate to the court.
-The court reviews all transactions and disbursements before granting approval to close the estate formally.
-Once approved, the executor disburses remaining assets, ensuring compliance with the will or intestate laws.
+The court reviews all transactions and disbursements before formally approving the estate’s close.
+Once approved, the executor disburses the remaining assets, ensuring compliance with the will or intestate laws.

 Common Probate Court Challenges